 - Department chairs

-Individuals who submit specific questions for study are given 3 months to analyze the data from the survey prior to release of the data to the general membership.
+- Researchers receive their individual survey results, plus the recurring question responses.
+Researchers are given 3 months to analyze the data from the survey prior to release of the data to the general membership.
 The expectation is that investigators will write and submit a paper within those 3 months.